 Your time is valuable and in demand and probably in short supply.
 Integrating a number of activities into a defined process helps avoid problems in the future.

-Document your maintenance processes with checklists
+Documenting your maintenance processes with checklists

 A maintenance checklist is the most reliable way to prevent mistakes and stay consistent.
 With a solid checklist, you don’t worry about getting derailed mid-task.
 Better yet, you won’t lose sleep worrying about whether someone can handle maintenance operations on your behalf if the need arises.